 A blood glucose test measures the amount of a sugar called glucose in a sample of your blood.

-The test may be done in 2 ways:
+The test may be done in the following ways:

 Your doctor may order this test if you have signs of diabetes.
-However, other tests (glucose tolerance test and fasting blood glucose test) are better for diagnosing diabetes.
+More than likely, the doctor will order a fasting blood sugar test.

-If you had a fasting blood glucose test, a level between 70 and100 milligrams per deciliter (mg/dL) is considered normal.
+If you had a fasting blood glucose test, a level between 70 and 100 mg/dL (3.9 and 5.6 mmol/L) is considered normal.

 If you had a fasting blood glucose test:

-Other medical problems may also cause higher-than-normal blood glucose levels, including:
+Other medical problems can also cause a higher-than-normal blood glucose level, including:

-Lower-than-normal blood glucose levels (hypoglycemia) may be due to:
+A lower-than-normal blood glucose level (hypoglycemia) may be due to: